vm6502q/OpenRelativity/README.md

 Just download the project and open the Unity scene.
 Everything should work out of the box.

-Alternatively, to use the work in this project Unity packages in a new or existing project, add the following dependency URLs to `Packages/manifest.json`:
+Alternatively, to use the work in this project as isolated Unity packages in a new or existing project, add the following dependency URLs to `Packages/manifest.json`:

 ```json
 {